99of9/Entity-Explosion/README.md

 # Entity Explosion
 A Chrome browser extension

+Available free on the Chrome store: https://chrome.google.com/webstore/detail/entity-explosion/bbcffeclligkmfiocanodamdjclgejcn

-It still needs a lot of cleaning up and I have more features planned.
+It is still under active development.
+I have more features planned.